 In spite of age, the young adult is often experiencing trauma in the context of intimate relationships.
-Addictions or mental health issues frequently fuel issues of verbal, emotional or physical abuse, or victimization.
-Low self-esteem and impoverished expectations fuel repetitive self-defeating relationships.
+Addictions or mental health issues frequently fuel issues of verbal, emotional, physical abuse, or victimization.
+Low self-esteem and impoverished expectations fuel repetitive, self-defeating relationships.
 Unhealthy relationships strongly fuel relapse issues.

 In some cases, problematic relationships are characterized as Love Addiction and/or Love Avoidance.
 An intimacy disorder left untreated creates a foundation for long-term relationship problems.

 Love addiction is described as one person “loving” another person with an obsessive intensity that is not in the best interest of either party.
 Love addiction is a painful, compulsive, and addictive disorder that negatively impacts both the addict but and also the object of his or her obsession.
 Love Addiction treatment at the Gentle Path at The Meadows helps patients overcome the core issues and take steps towards experiencing healthy, fulfilling relationships.

 - Love addicts focus a tremendous amount of energy on romantic relationships—whether they are involved in one, looking for the next one, or avoiding one.

 - They become involved in brief, intense romantic relationships.

 - If they are involved in long-term relationships, it is usually characterized by many highs and lows.